SW-e/ADAmantiumForgers/index.md

 ## Where are we going?

-Even if the number of views in incoparable with the most attractive categories such as entertainement and music, the News and Politics categories is pushing its way up.
-During the last few year it was the categoy with the higher growth and it even become the category posting the most videos on the platform in 2019.
+Even if the number of views is incomparable with the most attractive categories such as entertainement and music, the News and Politics categories is pushing its way up.
+Over the last fwe year it can be observed that this is the category with the fastest growth.

 {% include /figures/overall_categories_evolution.html %}

+Moreover, during the first fews mont of 2019 it even manage to became the first category regarding the number of uploaded videos.

 {% include /figures/2019_category_evolution.html %}

-<iframe src="assets/img/news_pol_3pie_overview.html" height="600px" width="100%" style="border:none;"></iframe>
+<iframe src="assets/img/news_pol_3pie_overview.html" height="600px" width="200%" style="border:none;"></iframe>